Eastbrook Academy

 Eastbrook Academy is a non-denominational private Christian school in Milwaukee, Wisconsin for grades pre-kindergarten through 12th grade that provides a classical Christian education.

 Eastbrook Academy obtains almost half its funding from public money through the Milwaukee school voucher program.

+Athletics

+Eastbrook Academy's athletic teams are nicknamed the Warriors, and they were founding members of the Lake City Conference in 2021.